itn3000/Cs2Mermaid/README.md

 ## parse with Preprocessor

-`--symbol` option can be specified multiple.
+`--pp-symbol` option can be specified multiple.

 `cs2mmd -i path/to/cs --pp-symbol ABC --pp-symbol DEF`

 ## output as markdown with original source(github format)